ChristoRibeiro/futbiz.com/README.md

-bun dev:app // starts the app in development mode bun dev:api // starts the api in development mode bun dev:email // starts the email app in development mode bun dev:jobs // starts the jobs app in development mode
+bun dev:app // starts the app in development mode bun dev:api // starts the api in development mode bun dev:email // starts the email app in development mode
 ```